binaricorn/agent/README.md

 2. Navigate into the notebooks folder.
 ``cd /your-directory-name/ml101/altai/notebooks``

 3. Install the Python package virtualenv.
+Pip3 is Python3's package manager.
 ``sudo pip3 install virtualenv``

 4. Create an instance of your virtualenv and call it "venv"